Can you drive in the UAE with a foreign licence?

 Residents of Sharjah and the northern emirates can begin the process through the Ministry of Interior (MOI) website or the MOI UAE smart app.
 You can register via the UAE Pass using your email address.

-The cost of a foreign driving licence conversion in the UAE includes;
+How much does it cost to convert a foreign driving licence in the UAE?

 While the overall process of converting a foreign driving licence in the UAE is similar across all emirates, the procedures and authorities responsible for it vary by emirate.

-Submit the required documents, including a certified translation if your licence is not in Arabic.
+Note: For all emirates, a certified Arabic translation of your licence is required if it is not in English or Arabic.

 Sharjah

 In Sharjah, you’ll need to visit the Sharjah Driving Licensing Department, part of the Sharjah Police.
-The steps include:
+Translation and attestation requirements are enforced more strictly here, so ensure all documents are in order.
+You also have to pay fees ranging from AED 700–1,000.

 Ajman, Fujairah, Umm Al Quwain, and other Northern Emirates

-What if your passport doesn't match the country of your licence?
+What if your passport nationality differs from the country that issued your licence?

 Scenario 1: Indian, Pakistani, or Filipino passport, with a US, UK, or European licence

-This is the most common situation amongst foreigners in the UAE.
-If you hold a license from an eligible country but you’re not a citizen of the country, you will be required to take the knowledge test and road test at an authorised driving school in Dubai.
+If you hold a licence from an eligible country but you’re not a citizen of the country, you will be required to take the knowledge test and road test at an authorised driving school in Dubai.
 For example, an Indian passport holder with a U.S driving licence must pass the theory and practical driving test.

 The silver lining is that if you’re an experienced driver, you may get reduced lesson hours, so 10 hours of lessons rather than the standard 20 for beginners.